-MRI scan plays an important role in the diagnosis of a high number of diseases.
-Depending on the character of your disease, doctor can choose a different strength of the magnet of the MRI scanner to get an image of your body.
-During MRI examination a very strong magnet creates a radio waves directed at you inside the MRI scanning machine.
-These radio waves send signals to your body and afterwards receive them back.
+MRIscan plays an important role in the diagnosis of a high number of diseases.
+Depending on the character of your disease, the doctor can choose a different strength of the magnet of the MRI scanner to get an image of your body.
+During MRI examination a very strong magnet creates radio waves directed at you inside the MRI scanning machine.
+These radio waves send signals to your body and afterward receive them back.
 The returning signals are converted into images by a computer attached to the MRI machine.

 What is the difference between MRI scanners?

 The quality of an MRI scan depends on signal and magnetic field strength.
 Strength of the magnetic field is measured in Tesla or “T”.
 Usually, MRI scanners have between 0.23T and 3.0T – a 3.0T MRI machine has much more signal than a 0.3T machine.
 In general, we can divide the MRI scanner into two groups: low-field MRIs and high-field MRIs.